LlmKira/.github/profile/README.md

 1. Our mission is to provide dependency supply chain and technology duplication implementation, and research the possibilities of cross-domain/technology collaboration.

-2. Turn a closed-source system into open-source!
+2. Testing and developing AI-generated content.